Teach English in Murcia in Schools of the Region with ConversaSpain

 Finding Accommodation in Murcia

 It is recommended that participants arrive with enough time before initial training and the start of their placement to find suitable accommodation.
-Finding a place to live in Murcia and Cartagena will not be as daunting as finding something in the bigger cities of Madrid or Barcelona, where house-hunting may feel overwhelming.
+Finding a place to live in the region of Murcia will not be as daunting as finding something in big cities like Madrid or Barcelona, where house-hunting may feel overwhelming.
 However, the renting system is very similar throughout Spain.
 There is a process in which participants must be both patient and willing to put in a little effort.
 Affordable rooms and/or apartments can be found easily if participants are open-minded and easygoing.

 Participants must understand the difference between a room or habitación and an apartment or piso.
 Rent can range from around €200 upwards.
 This all depends on where one chooses to live, what sort of apartment and whether or not to share with other housemates.
 It is advisable to consider sharing an apartment with other English teachers, other professionals or young people.
 This will benefit teachers both economically and socially!